ONSdigital/dp-logging/README.md

  - A logger for our application using the `DP_LOGGER` appender.

 ### Programatic configuration

-First we need to create a `LogConfig`.
+Before you can use the logger in your code you have to set up a few things.
 Its recommended you do this as part of your application initalisation.

-Below is a typical example using the `Builder` to generate our config:
+Firstly we need to create a `LogConfig` which set which versions on the logger depencencies we want to use.

 ```java
     static LogConfig getLogConfig() throws Exception {